tglucksmann/buybitcoinworldwide.github.io/_exchanges/itbit.md

 ## Privacy

+U.S. residents can complete identity verification using itBit's Knowledge Based Authentication, which does not require ID scans.

-itBit requires scans of an ID and proof of residence documents.
+Users outside the United States must provide ID scans and proof of residence documents.

 ## Speed